Fission310/newbie-education/java/07-operators.md

 2. Make five booleans and set them to either true or false.
 What is the result of `var1 && var2 || var3 || var4 && !var5`?
 3. Fill in the missing data type. `___ x = (3 == 5);`
 4. Make an int and give it a value.
 Decrement it 3 times.
 Make a double with the same initial value and decrement it 3 times.
 Do you see a difference?
+5. Make two Strings that, when added together, prints out as `OpErations`.